 In 2011, TV Guide reported that Harrison makes $60,000 per episode as the Bachelor franchise’s host.
 While the number seems low compared to what stars like Reese Witherspoon and Ryan Seacrest are making on their shows, you have to understand how many episodes of the Bachelor franchise’s shows there really are a year.
 Let’s take 2019, for example.
 That year, there were 12 episodes of The Bachelor, 13 episodes of The Bachelor and 13 episodes of Bachelor in Paradise, which means that—if Harrison makes $60K for each of those episodes—his 2019 Bachelor salary would’ve been $2,280,000.
 Also, it’s likely that Harrison’s Bachelor pay-per-episode has increased since 2011, which means that his yearly salary should be in the several million by now.
-Celebrity Net Worth reports that his yearly salary is $8 million, which means that he receives around $200,000 per Bachelor episode in 2021.
-Looking at those ratings, we don’t doubt it.
+Celebrity Net Worth reports that his yearly salary was $8 million, which means that he received around $200,000 per Bachelor episode in 2021.

-How Long Will Chris Harrison Host The Bachelor?
+How Long Did Chris Harrison Host The Bachelor?

-As we referenced earlier, Harrison told Glamour in 2016—after season 20 of The Bachelor aired—that he signed on for five more seasons of the series and its spinoffs.
-That would mean that season 25 is his last season before he signs a new deal—if he does!
-Does that mean that Harrison will leave The Bachelor forever?
-He doesn’t plan to, but if he does retire as the host, he wants the job to stay in the family.
+Harrison told Glamour in 2016—after season 20 of The Bachelor aired—that he signed on for five more seasons of the series and its spinoffs.
+That means that 2021 was his last year with the Bachelor franchise before he had to sign a new deal.

 “I actually just signed back on not too long ago for five more years.
 They wanted to do six and I said, ‘Can we just do five?'” he told Glamour at the time.
 “That gets me to 20 years on the show and 50 years old, and I’m not saying I would want to leave, but I would want to take a second to reassess.
 My goal is to stay long enough to hand the show over to my daughter.
 She’s 12, so I need a good nine years so she can get through college.
 Then she can take over.”